adambard/learnxinyminutes-docs/swift.html.markdown

 print(mySquare.sideLength) // 4

 // If you don't need a custom getter and setter,
-// but still want to run code before an after getting or setting
+// but still want to run code before and after getting or setting
 // a property, you can use `willSet` and `didSet`